FILTERS

 3. Polarizers for eliminating or managing reflections on glass and shiny surfaces.

-4. Diffusion or softness filters smooth skin textures or evokes specific moods in an environment.
+4. Diffusion or softness filters smooth skin or evokes specific moods.

 5. Creative filters designed to produce unique artistic effects.

-6. Graduated ND and color filters enhance skies and backgrounds or add new colors.
+6. Graduated ND and color filters enhance skies, backgrounds or add new colors.

 Filters are available in various materials, including glass, plastic, and gel sheets, to modify the light in front of the lens and alter the light source, whether artificial or natural daylight.
 Circular filters can be affixed to the lens’s front or rear thread (when available).
 Alternatively, a holder can be connected to the lens’s front thread, accommodating square or rectangular filters that can be slid into rails.